Sainz on United States Grand Prix pole

 Carlos Sainz took pole position for the United States Grand Prix, beating Ferrari team-mate Charles Leclerc and Red Bull's Max Verstappen.

-Sainz beat Leclerc by 0.065 seconds and Verstappen by 0.092secs, but the new world champion is second because Leclerc has a 10-place grid penalty.
+Sainz beat Leclerc by 0.065 seconds and Verstappen by 0.092secs, but the world champion will be second on the grid because Leclerc has a 10-place penalty.

 Red Bull's Sergio Perez, who has a five-place grid penalty, was fourth ahead of Mercedes' Lewis Hamilton.